US stocks tick toward another record as Tesla rallies

 NEW YORK — (AP) — U.S. stock indexes are drifting higher on Wednesday, ahead of a highly anticipated report about how the U.S. job market is holding up amid uncertainty about President Donald Trump's tariffs.

-The S&P 500 was up 0.3% in midday trading and on track to set a record for the third time in four days.
-The Dow Jones Industrial Average was down 43 points, or 0.1%, as of 12:30 p.m.
+The S&P 500 was up 0.3% in afternoon trading and on track to set a record for the third time in four days.
+The Dow Jones Industrial Average was down 50 points, or 0.1%, as of 1:49 p.m.
 Eastern time, and the Nasdaq composite was 0.8% higher.

 Treasury yields were mixed in the bond market ahead of Thursday’s report, which will show how many jobs U.S. employers created and destroyed last month.
 The widespread expectation is that they hired more people than they fired but that the pace of hiring slowed from May.